Open source · MIT · Python CLI · pipx installable

 Location: ~/Projects/acme-brain

-Created acme-brain
+Created acme-brain (project-group · 3 lobes)

 Git initialized on main

-Installed /kluris skill for 8 agents
+Installed /kluris-acme skill for 8 agents

-Next: cd into any project and use
+Next: open any project in your AI agent and

-/kluris learn this service
+type /kluris-acme learn this service

-The folder kluris just created
+The folder kluris just created · project-group defaults

 acme-brain/